BHGC/website/content/join/index.md

 ## Next chance is in Sept 2014

-When the next round of sign ups for new pilot students will be announced on this website in Aug/Sept 2014.
-Signup typically happens once a year in early September.
+The next round of sign ups for new pilot students will be announced on this website in Aug/Sept 2014.
+Signup typically happens once a year in early September and only in person.
 As a rough guide, see previous years below.
 See also the [About] page.

 ## Previous years